Selfhood and

 Developmental Dyspraxia: [956 hits] [US = "developmental coordination

-disorder"] Usually referred to in the vernacular as "clumsy child
+disorder"] Usually referred to in the vernacular

-syndrome", developmental dyspraxia
+as "clumsy child syndrome", developmental

-reflects a failure on the part of the motor
+dyspraxia reflects a failure on the part of the motor hierarchy to develop smooth control over the skeleto-muscular resources at its disposal.
+As a result,

-schema for execution, initiating it, and then seeing it through to completion,
+then seeing it through to completion, are jerky and uncoordinated.
+It is

-are jerky and uncoordinated.
-It is apparent from inspection of the motor hierarchy that there are a number
+apparent from inspection of the motor

-of potential fail points in the control system.
-Moreover, since the most likely
+hierarchy that there are a number of potential fail points in the control

-physiological root cause seems to be a quite diffuse neuronal immaturity, the
+system.
+Moreover, since the most likely physiological root cause seems to be a

-motor deficits tend to co-occur with other types of pathology, such as lack of
+other types of pathology, such as lack of imaginative play, learning

 Dyscalculia: